macOS Monterey review: It’s all about apps

 4. Universal Control: Two devices, one mouse

 Apple has spent the best part of a decade creating ways for iPhone, iPad, and Mac together.
-It started with Handoff, and then added features like Continuity Camera and the ability to use an iPad as a second screen or graphics tablet.
+It started with Handoff and then added features like Continuity Camera and the ability to use an iPad as a second screen or graphics tablet.
 Now, in Monterey, you can use the same keyboard and mouse across all your Apple devices without disconnecting and re-connecting them or pressing any buttons.
-Put a Mac and an iPad next to each other, for example, and you can move the cursor from the Mac’s screen to the iPad’s and then start typing in an iPad app using your Mac’s keyboard.
+Put a Mac and an iPad next to each other, for example, and you can move the cursor from Mac’s screen to the iPad’s and then start typing in an iPad app using your Mac’s keyboard.
 You can also drag and drop content between two different Macs without any additional setup.

 5. AirPlay: Use your Mac as a speaker

-Ever since the Mac gained the ability to use Airplay to send video and audio to an Apple TV, many users have wanted to be able to use it the other way – to send video and audio from an iPhone or iPad to their Mac’s screen.
+Ever since the Mac gained the ability to use Airplay to send video and audio to an Apple TV, many users have wanted to use it the other way – to send video and audio from an iPhone or iPad to their Mac’s screen.
 In Monterey, you can do just that.
 You can play a presentation on an iPhone and have it appear on the screen on your Mac, use your Mac’s display to extend or mirror that on your iPad, or use your Mac as an AirPlay speaker.

 Image credit: Apple